 Some of the descriptions and procedures provided in this Chapter may duplicate information provided in previous Chapters of this manual.
 This is being done to minimize referencing back to these descriptions and procedures and organize all WHM related information into a single Chapter.
-It is assumed that the user is familiar with the basic C-More Menu processing procedures used throughout this manual.
+It is assumed that the user is familiar with the basic C-More Controller's menu processing procedures used throughout this manual.

-The On-Board-Water-Heater Management system II (WHM II) is an integrated C-MORE feature designed to stage and coordinate multiple AERCO Innovation water heaters while maximizing operational efficiency.
-The WHM software code resides in each C-More that is part of the system.
+The On-Board-Water-Heater Management system II (WHM II) is a feature integrated in the C-More Controller, designed to stage and coordinate multiple AERCO Innovation water heaters while maximizing operational efficiency.
+The WHM software code resides in each C-More Controller that is part of the system.
 The WHMII can control up to eight (8) water heaters in parallel.
 Each water heater controlled by the WHM must be equipped with an Actuator-Controlled Sequencing Valve (P/N 92123).
 These valves are installed on the cold water inlet on each water heater being controlled by the WHM (see Figure 8-1).